SchweitzerGAO/rasa-train-generator/docs/README.md

 For example,
-you shall specify the name of `intent` when generating data for an intent or the name of `lookup` for a lookup table
+you shall specify the name of `intent` when generating data for an intent or the name of `lookup` for a lookup table.

+**Note: If you are generating data from a csv or tsv file with the name of `lookup` in the first column, there is no need to specify the name when creating a `Generator`**

-**For now, only `intent` and `lookup` data types are supported.
+For now, only `intent` and `lookup` data types in `nlu` class are supported.
-Other types like `rule` and `story` will be supported in the future**
+Other types like `rule` and `story` will be supported in the future

-2. Generate data
+2. Generate data by a `Generator`

-There are 3 supported ways
+There are 2 supported ways to generate data by a `Generator`
+- From a template (Recommended for `intent` data)

+You can add a `Template` instance by `add_template` method and generate the data by `generate_from_template` method.

+- From a file (Recommended for `lookup` data)

+There is no need to create `Template` instances.
+Just specify the input file and output file and use the `generate_from_file` method will be OK.

+## Coming Soon...
+- Generating `story`, `synonym` and `rule` data

+- The detailed [document](https://github.com/SchweitzerGAO/rasa-train-generator) will be released soon.